golyshevd/fist/docs/index.md

 });
 ```

-When an application starts, webserver immediately starts listening any socket or port you want, and initialization procedure begins, but async.
-What does it mean? ```app``` will defer any incoming requests until ```app``` not be ready, and it will handle these all pending when initialization will be done.
+When an application starts, webserver immediately starts listening socket or port you specified (defaults are taken from ```http``` module), and async initialization procedure begins. 'acync' means that the```app``` will defer any incoming requests until ```app``` is ready, and then it will handle them.

+Example of the application long start:

 ```js
 app.plug(function (done) {